אִם יִרְצֶה הַשֵּׁם

 # .github/workflows/validate.yml - name: CUE Validation run: cue vet -c ./schemas ./deployments # Non-zero exit on violation blocks deployment

-4. Safety Engineering with CUE: Three Concrete Patterns
+4. Safety Engineering with CUE: Three Patterns

 4.1 Pattern 1: SIL-Aware Kubernetes Resource Validation